ZERO WASTE

 ROT

 • Search for community food scrap drop off events or opportunities to divert food scraps from landfills.
-A few local examples to consider are select community gardens, urban farms, farmers markets, The Village Farmstand, and Evanston ReBuilding Warehouse
+A few local examples to consider are select community gardens, urban farms, and farmers markets.

 LOCAL ZERO WASTE STORES